Which domestic coffee machines make the best coffee ?

 There are 4 different types of coffee machine to choose from.

-We’d say pod machines are for the convenience, manual machines for the purists, but semi-automatic machines for everyone.
+We’d say pod machines are for the convenient espresso, filter machines for a big cup of black coffee, and manual machines for the purist espresso makers.
+Semi-automatic machines seem to be the half-way house that suits most.
 Both the automatic espresso capsule (pod) machines, and semi-automatic bean to cup machines have been the most popular recently.

 With a manual coffee machine you have all the tools to pull the best espresso yourself – just like the barista in the coffee shop.
 These machines work with steam, pumps or levers.
 They can look like this one, with a lever outside, or more often they’re more compact with a pump inside to do the pulling for you.